-As required by the Purchase and Sale Agreement, Phase I of the Project shall include, at a minimum, 25,000 square feet of office space, a soccer stadium with 2,500 seats and 100 parking spaces.
+As required by the Purchase and Sale Agreement, Phase I of the Project shall include (i) a minimum of 25,000 square feet of commercial office space but not to exceed 175,000 square feet, (ii) a soccer stadium with a minimum of 2,500 seats and (iii) a minimum of 100 parking spaces.
 Phase II of the Project will consist of the remaining office, retail, stadium seating and parking garage(s).
-Future phases of the Project may include multi-family residential of up to 350 dwelling units.
+Future phases of the Project beyond Phase II may include multi-family residential of up to 350 dwelling units.